|

 the local improvements equals the global improvement.
 We know that this is not so.
 We have to change the wording of the second

-see the real needs, we must protect the global optimization and subordinate
+real needs, we must protect the global optimization and subordinate the local

-must not control everything and once again we can break the conflict.
+control everything and once again we can break the conflict.
+Let’s repeat

 is one more time, effective subordination is the key to successful